Course Outline

 Web Ontology Language (OWL)

-• Overview of Resource Description Framework (RDF)
+• Overview of the Resource Description Framework (RDF)

 • XML serialization syntax for RDF data